dxmaptin/Eureka/README.md

-# NFT Ticket Marketplace
+# Eureka

-NFT Ticket Marketplace is a modern web application that allows users to purchase, manage, and transfer event tickets as NFTs (Non-Fungible Tokens).
+Eureka is a modern web application that allows users to purchase, manage, and transfer event tickets as NFTs (Non-Fungible Tokens).
 The platform ensures secure, authentic, and easily transferable tickets for a variety of events, leveraging blockchain wallet integration for seamless user experience.

 ## Features